 TABE Testing Information

-TABE assessment includes use of thinking skills across content areas.
-Going beyond recall of facts, many items require the examinee to analyze situations, make interpretations, look for connections, synthesize information, predict outcomes and generate ideas.
-Scores are expressed as High School Grade Equivalency and as a scaled score (expressed as the value of actual number correct out of total possible).
+TABE 11&12 content stresses the integration and application of instructional skills in contexts meaningful to adult learners.
+Literacy is a key for adult learners.
+TABE 11&12 measures it in these three key types: Foundational Skills, Literary Texts, and Informational Texts.
+Scores are expressed as scaled scores (expressed as the value of actual number correct out of total possible).
 Scores are valid for two years from the test date until the date a student enters a program of study and remain valid with continuous enrollment.
-Eastern Florida offers resources for preparing and also a remediation process available through Vocational and Career Education Academic Support.
+Eastern Florida offers resources for preparing and also a remediation process available through Career and Technical Program Academic Support.

 Minimum basic skill levels in math, language and reading are defined in each vocational program description.
 View EFSC Testing Center locations and the assessments offered at each.

-Exit From PSAV Programs For Students Starting Fall Term 2017
+Exit From Career and Technical Certificate (CTC) Programs For Students Starting Fall Term 201839

 NOTE: Students enrolled in programs of 450 hours or more that require a state, national,